UU-Human-Evolution/1MB335/Lab1.md

 The **BAM** file and corresponding **SAM** file can be found [here](test.bam) and [here](test.sam).

+One way of getting the files to your home directory is:

-Before using it have a look at the file sizes of the two different formats.
+You'll be working on the **BAM** but before that, take a look at the file sizes of the two different formats.

 ```
 ls -lh